tel: +48 888 99 98 98

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – find application in computer drives, electric motors, medical equipment and other highly developed apparatuses.
+• Significant importance in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: